 The Institute has begun work on a Conservation Assessment and Management Plan.
 The first element is to identify the mitochondrial DNA types of all asil dam lines in the West.
 Additional work will establish standard genetic measures of diversity and lead to recommendations on breeding practices to conserve the Desert Arabian horse for the next hundred years.

 The Institute sponsors a wide variety of educational events.
-These include an annual symposium, clinics on conformational assessment and movement, and clinics on performance showing.
-[Sign up here to get announcements of educational events.]
+These include symposia, clinics on conformational assessment and movement, and clinics on performance showing.

 Each year the Institute recognizes top performance horses.
 Top tens are awarded in two divisions: horses that compete at Class A levels and those who showcase the Desert Arabian horse at local, community, and youth shows.
 Participation is free.
 More about the program, including how to enroll, prior winners, and stories about successful competitors is available here.

 Articles that result from Institute research or that are written for the Institute are archived on-line here.
 The Institute is also compiling a library of historical books, artifacts, photos, videos, and other materials.
 Donations to the archive are welcome.

 A hallmark of the Institute is its collaboration with other organizations.
 The mtDNA research project is being done in cooperation with the University of California, Davis.
 Institute symposia and clinics have been supported by the Arabian Horse Association of Arizona, the Arabian Horse Foundation, the Pyramid Foundation, Michigan State University, Wisconsin Egyptian Arabian Horse Association, and Virginia Cooperative Extension.